facebook/docusaurus/website/versioned_docs/version-2.1.0/introduction.md

 **Use [Docusaurus v1](https://v1.docusaurus.io/) if:**

 - :x: You don't want a single-page application (SPA)
-- :x: You need support for IE11
+- :x: You need support for IE11 (...do you?
+IE [has already reached end-of-life](https://docs.microsoft.com/en-us/lifecycle/products/internet-explorer-11) and is no longer officially supported)

+For existing v1 users that are seeking to upgrade to v2, you can follow our [migration guide](./migration/migration-overview.md).

 ## Features {#features}